AI Warehouse Management: A Practical Guide to Smarter Operations

 Improving Safety

-Safety is a huge concern in any industrial setting.
-Forklifts, heavy pallets, and tired people are a bad mix.
+Safety is a massive concern in any industrial environment.
+A combination of forklifts, heavy pallets, and tired people is not a good mix.

-Actually—scratch that.
-It does not just track it.
-It alerts the supervisor immediately so they can fix the situation before someone gets hurt.
-This is a very practical use of ai.
+Actually, scratch that.
+It doesn’t just detect it.
+It alerts the supervisor right away so they can correct the problem before someone gets hurt.
+This is another very practical application of AI.

 Handling Returns